 Nonetheless, Adobe’s boss fired back at Apple.
 He disputed allegations that Flash was bad for battery life and said that computer crashes were the fault of Apple’s own software.
 But the damage was done.

 1997: Larry Ellison calls off Apple takeover plans

 Steve Jobs’ friend Larry Ellison, CEO of Oracle, calls off his bid to take over Apple.
 Ellison’s plan is to reinstall Jobs, who is then just an adviser to Apple CEO Gil Amelio, as the company’s chief executive.
 He also wants to take Apple private again.
 Keep Reading…

 Apple vs. Adobe: The Flash war

 At the time, tech pundits put both Apple and Adobe on blast.
 They either backed Apple’s complaints or vehemently disagreed with them.
-However, a decade later it seems like Jobs was absolutely correct to raise concerns about Flash.
+In retrospect, it seems like Jobs was absolutely correct to raise concerns about Flash.

 The following year, tech writer Walt Mossberg told Adobe’s Narayen that Flash sucks on Android, too.
-And a July 2017 announcement confirmed plans to eliminate Flash once and for all in 2020.
-In actually, Flash was already pretty much dead, having been eliminated from the majority of websites for years.
+And in July 2017, Adobe confirmed plans to eliminate Flash once and for all in 2020.
+In actuality, Flash was already pretty much dead, having been eliminated from the majority of websites for years.

-Today, Flash will be an afterthought for many users.
+Adobe finally pulled the plug on Flash in January 2021.
+And today, Flash will be an afterthought for many users.
 However, Jobs’ public callout made massive news in 2010.
-Ultimately, it made the internet a better place for everyone.
+Ultimately, his scathing letter made the internet a better place for everyone.